Amisha-777/Data-Analyst-Boot-Camp/README.md

-# Data Analyst Boot Camp (Python, SQL, Power BI, Excel, Tableau)
+# Data Analyst Boot Camp (Python, SQL, Power BI, Excel, Tableau, Azure & AWS)

-Welcome to my GitHub repository for the Data Analyst Bootcamp by Alex The Analyst (Alex Freberg) free on YouTube.
+Welcome to my Data Analyst Bootcamp repository.
+This showcases the projects and skills I have developed during the comprehensive bootcamp led by Alex the Analyst (Alex Freberg) free on YouTube.

 ## Overview

-### Concepts Covered in Python:
-1. **Python Fundamentals**: Understanding variables, data types (strings, integers, floats, booleans), and operators
-2. **Control Flow & Logic**: Mastering if-else statements, loops (for & while), and logical conditions to automate decision-making.
-3. **File Handling**: Reading and writing text/CSV/json files to process structured data.
-4. **Pandas for Data Analysis**: Learning how to manipulate, clean, and analyze data efficiently using Pandas.
-5. **Web Scrapping**: Inspecting a webpage to extract data and save it in a csv format.
+## About the Bootcamp

+The bootcamp provided in-depth training in various data analysis tools and techniques, including:
+- **SQL:** Database querying and management
+- **Excel:** Data manipulation and visualization
+- **Tableau & Power BI:** Interactive dashboard creation
-6. **Exploratory Data Analysis in Python**:  uunderstanding patterns, trends, and relationships through statistical tools and visualizations using pandas and matplotlib.
+- **Python:** Data analysis (Pandas), File Handling, EDA (understanding patterns, trends, and relationships through statistical tools and visualizations using pandas and matplotlib.)

-I’ll Share Updates Soon........
+- **Cloud Platforms:** Microsoft Azure and AWS for scalable data solutions

+## Projects Overview
+1. **SQL Data Exploration:** Analyzed sales data to identify key performance metrics.
+2. **Excel Data Analysis:** Conducted data cleaning and trend analysis on marketing data.
+3. **Tableau Sales Dashboard:** Developed an interactive dashboard to visualize regional sales performance.
+4. **Python Web Scraping:** Extracted and analyzed product data from e-commerce websites.
+5. **Cloud Computing Projects:** Implemented data warehousing and ETL pipelines using Azure and AWS.

+## Key Learnings
+- **Data Extraction and Transformation:** Efficiently gathered and processed data from various sources.
+- **Data Visualization:** Created compelling visualizations to communicate insights.
+- **Cloud Integration:** Leveraged cloud platforms for scalable data storage and processing.
+- **Programming Proficiency:** Enhanced scripting skills for data manipulation and automation.

+## Conclusion
+Completing this bootcamp has equipped me with a robust skill set in data analysis, preparing me to tackle complex data challenges in a professional setting.